CarlColijn/Jazillionth/README.md

 The main page is now going to use a new sum, as well as show a complex multiplication!

-we have an extra class `Multiplier` to test, so together with the 'Summer' tests and the main page tests this is all getting over our head fast.
+we have an extra class `Multiplier` to test, so together with the `Summer` tests and the main page tests this is all getting over our head fast.
 We'd better divide up our testing code into a configuration part and three testing set parts (one for each class plus one for the main page).
 Each of these four parts gets its own JavaScript file.
 We again adjust the base example, like so:

 File `scripts/multiplier.js`: a new file; give it the following content: